Conditional Lagrangian Wasserstein Flow for Time Series Imputation: Abstract

 \section{Abstract}

 Time series imputation is important for numerous real-world applications.
-To overcome the limitations of diffusion model-based imputation methods, e.g., slow convergence in inference, we propose a novel method for time series imputation in this work, called Conditional Lagrangian Wasserstein Flow.
-The proposed method leverages the (conditional) optimal transport theory to learn the probability flow in a simulation-free manner, in which the initial noise, missing data, and observations are treated as the source distribution, target distribution, and conditional information, respectively.
-According to the principle of least action in Lagrangian mechanics, we learn the velocity by minimizing the corresponding kinetic energy.
-Moreover, to incorporate more prior information into the model, we parameterize the derivative of a task-specific potential function via a variational autoencoder, and combine it with the base estimator to formulate a Rao-Blackwellized sampler.
-The propose model allows us to take less intermediate steps to produce high-quality samples for inference compared to existing diffusion methods.
-Finally, the experimental results on the real-word datasets show that the proposed method achieves competitive performance on time series imputation compared to the state-of-the-art methods.
+To overcome the limitations of diffusion model-based imputation methods, e.g., slow convergence in inference, we propose a novel method for time series imputation in this work, called Conditional Lagrangian Wasserstein Flow (CLWF).
+Following the principle of least action in Lagrangian mechanics, we learn the velocity by minimizing the corresponding kinetic energy.
+Moreover, to enhance the model's performance, we estimate the gradient of a task-specific potential function using a time-dependent denoising autoencoder and integrate it into the base estimator to reduce the sampling variance.
+Finally, the proposed method demonstrates competitive performance compared to other state-of-the-art imputation approaches.